Alex3k/lgtm_hrdr/README.md

 2. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars`
 5. This will output one ip addresses which is for the global load balancer.
 Create one GE license with the Grafana Enterprise Metrics Plugin and Grafana Enterprise modules.
 The URL should be "http://{IP}/".
 Don't add a port.
-Download the license and make sure you update stack/vars.tfvars "grafana_global_license_file" and "grafana_global_ip_address" variables accordingly
+Download the license
+6. Make sure you update stack/vars.tfvars "grafana_global_license_file" and "grafana_global_ip_address" variables accordingly.
+7. Make sure you update ge_lb/vars.tfvars "grafana_global_ip_address"

-## Step 3) Deploying everything else
+## Step 3) Deploy GEM/GE/GA
 1. Go into the stack folder
 2. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars`
 5. ** Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics Plugin (see below) **

+## Step 4) Deploy the GE Global Load Balance
+1. To make it easier to destroy regions, I have seperated this out into it's own Terraform project.
+2. Go int the ge_lb folder
+3. Update the vars.tfvars file to have relevant variables for you.
+Make sure you read the instructions at the top.
+4. `terraform init`
+5. `terraform apply -var-file vars.tfvars`

 ## Configure Enterprise Metrics Plug in
-1. Get the IP address of grafana from running `terraform output` within the stack directory.
+1. Get the IP address of grafana from running `terraform output` within the ge_lb directory.
+2. Get all of details by running `terraform output` within the stack directory
-2. Log in with your configured OAuth user
+3. Log in with your configured OAuth user
-3. Set the plugin token to be the output from terraform called "gem_token_override".
+4. Set the plugin token to be the output from terraform called "gem_token_override".
 Also set the "Grafana Enterprise Metrics URL" to be gem_a_endpoint from terraform output
-4. Create a tenant, I will call it "tenant1"
+5. Create a tenant, I will call it "tenant1"
-5. Create an access policy for this tenant.
+6. Create an access policy for this tenant.
 I will call it tenant1-ap.
 I have also ticked all permissions and selected the tenant1 tenant
-6. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
+7. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
-7. Create a prometheus data source for this tenant with the name "Prometheus Global".
+8. Create a prometheus data source for this tenant with the name "Prometheus Global".
 Set the URL to be gem_a_datasource_endpoint from terraform,  enable "Forward OAuth Identity" and add a custom header with the name of "tenant" and the value of the tenant you previously created.
 In my case "tenant1"
-8. Reconfigure the plugin (open the plugin and click on the "Configuration tab") and apply the same steps from step 3 but using gem_b instead of gem_a
+9. Reconfigure the plugin (open the plugin and click on the "Configuration tab") and apply the same steps from step 3 but using gem_b instead of gem_a

 ## Creating new Tenants
 - For each tenant you create, you will need to create a new client following the same instructions outlined above for Data Shipper OIDC.
 Furthermore, for each user using that tenant you need to add the access policy id to the users attributes under Grafana/access_policies.
 Like how we did for tenant1-ap.
 Realistically you would do this as a Group as we did for the Grafana/Admin role.